mdantonio-c/mistral-hub/docs/README.md

 - *Institutional*
 - *User*

-By assigning a role to an account, you enable that account to a certain profile and to a set of functionalities.
+By assigning a role to an account, the Administrator enables that account to a certain profile and to a set of functionalities.

 The functionalities for each profile are outlined in this *[table](https://gitlab.hpc.cineca.it/mistral/meteo-hub/-/issues/172#note_5812)*

 The role *User* is the default one.
 It corresponds to the profile “Auto-registrato”.

 The Demo profile has the same permissions as the “Auto-registrato” profile and therefore it corresponds to the role *User*.

 ### **Create a new user**

-TODO
+*TODO*

 ### **How To**
 - **How to enable a user to “Data Pushing”**